Enrollment

 67.4% of students at Southwood High School are eligible for free lunch, compared to the Louisiana average of 62.5%.

-The largest demographic group at Southwood High School is African American at 88.3%.
-The school serves a diverse student body in Shreveport, LA.
+The largest demographic group at Southwood High School is African American at 88.3% of enrollment, in Shreveport, LA.

-Southwood High School has a Resource Investment Index of 32/100 (F) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Southwood High School has a Resource Investment Index of 36/100 (typical reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).